BYUI-ECEN-361/ECEN-361-Lab-01-Intro-to-STM32/Documentation/Assignment.md

 * In addition to the changing digits, there is a serial output terminal stream that is reporting status abut every second or so.
 Connect a terminal emulator to this stream (Windows: 'PuTTY' or 'Tera Term', Mac: 'screen') and paste a line from its output.

-* What does the potentiometer do in the program
+* What does the potentiometer do in the program?